 - the interplay of factors to optimise N formulation, rate and timing across industries, farming regions and irrigated/ non-irrigated situations;

-- the contribution (quantifying rate and timing) of mineralisation to a crop or pasture’s nitrogen budget; and
+- the contribution (quantifying rate and timing) of mineralisation to crop or pasture N budgets; and

 - how enhanced efficiency fertiliser (EEF) formulations can better match a crop or pasture’s specific N requirements.

 - NSW Department of Primary Industries (NSW DPI)

 - University of Southern Queensland – Centre for Engineering in Agriculture (USQ)

 - Queensland University of Technology (QUT)

 - Queensland Government – Department of Environment and Science (DES)